symentis/jira-client/README.md

 jira-client is a simple and lightweight JIRA REST client library for Java.

+This is a fork of [rcarz/jira-client](https://github.com/rcarz/jira-client) with fixes by [tomaszstaniewicz](https://github.com/tomaszstaniewicz/jira-client) and further fixes by robertoschwald.

 The goal of the project is to provide **simple** and clean English idiomatic expressions for interacting with JIRA.
 In pursuit of this goal, jira-client lacks the usual verbose and cumbersome contortions often found in Java applications.
 And since the implementation isn't buried under 57 layers of complicated abstractions, jira-client is easy to extend and debug.

 jira-client depends on [Apache HttpComponents](http://hc.apache.org/), [json-lib](http://json.sourceforge.net/), and [joda-time](http://www.joda.org/joda-time/).